Documentation

 Review Paragraph Styles

-Review block quote (bq) and senseline (sl) paragraphs in case there are full paragraphs in another language.
+Review block quote (bq) and senseline (sl) paragraphs as common places to identify if there are full paragraphs in another language.
+Check other paragraph styles as needed.

 Copy into a new file, turn off word wrap, and skim for non-English text.